 Get Started with SLPA

-You can begin the SLPA Program by applying to PCC and registering for classes that are in the 65-unit SLPA program.
+You can begin working toward the SLPA Program by applying to PCC.

-Students need to be admitted to the program to enroll in any of the subsequent "SLPA-designated" courses.
-Prior to program admittance, students may continue to enroll in and complete the general education requirements toward an AS degree and the "Other required" courses listed in the SLPA curriculum.
+- Prior to admittance to the program, students may enroll in and complete General Education requirements toward an AS degree and the "other required" courses listed in the SLPA curriculum.

 There are some requirements that you will need to meet in order to be successful in the program.
 Requirements include: